vinnyhip/DependencyInjectionFromScratch/README.md

 * your will encounter __cycles__ in your service dependencies which cannot be resolved using constructors as shown in our example.

+## DI Stage 3: Breaking the cycle with setters

+* Doing the wiring part manually is error prone.
+You might forget to call a setter and then it's `NullPonterException` galore.
+* You might accidentally use a service instance that is still under construction, so it would be beneficial to encapsulate the network construction somehow.